stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Should Governance HOLON research the contribution token ?
 [18.14](https://youtu.be/O06zjbC55HM?t=1094) - Sev, Rich Kopcho

 > The Governance token is a financial instrument with associated regualtory concerns

+> In the interim is there a way to distribute "kudo" like rewards to DAO partipants ?